 The qualities of true, romantic love have inspired playwrights, poets, and philosophers throughout the ages.
-Love is an ideal; an inspiration — a feeling of passion and commitment that adds richness and joy to life.
+Love is an ideal; an inspiration—a feeling of passion and commitment that adds richness and joy to life.
 A loving relationship provides a secure base from which to grow, expand and explore the world.
-Yet, until recently, we did not know for sure whether romantic love could last, or whether it inevitable transformed into companionate love — enduring friendship characterized more by shared interests, commitments and values than passion and excitement.
+Yet, until recently, we did not know for sure whether romantic love could last, or whether it inevitably transformed into companionate love—enduring friendship characterized more by shared interests, commitments, and values than passion and excitement.
 Or, even more disappointing, perhaps love inevitably fades and couples stay together in miserable or passionless relationships because of social convention, convenience, and duty.

 Are Kids Relationship Ruiners?

 Research suggests that all of these patterns are possible.
 First, the bad news!
 Researchers at Bar Ilan University in Israel studied couples with children from pregnancy to 14.5 years after the child’s birth in two overlapping large-scale studies.
 Overall, marital satisfaction decreased following the birth of the first child and continued to decline steadily, reaching an all-time low when the kids became teenagers.
 The more kids, the greater the decline in marital satisfaction.
 Dissatisfied couples did not inevitably divorce, however.